Follow the latest Red Bull Can You Make It? updates right here

 Day 2 – Wednesday, May 22

 The Gladiator team scored a major coup by trading cans for a plane flight all the way from Barcelona to Hanover.
-That’s over 1,500km and, yes, they are in Germany already!
-But they’re not the only ones; and remember, getting to Berlin isn’t the only criterion for winning.
+That’s over 1,500km.
+And, yes, they're in Germany already, but they’re not the only ones – and remember, getting to Berlin isn’t the only criterion for winning.
 The points earned from challenges and vlogging are also key to success in the event.

-Other forms of transport attained in the past 24 hours included the Hong Kong team charming a conductor into a train trip, the Czech Chicas convincing a driver to give them a ride in a sports car as well as something they were just as grateful for: their first warm meal since the start.
+Other forms of transport used in the past 24 hours included the Hong Kong team charming a conductor into a train trip, the Czech Chicas convincing a driver to give them a ride in a sports car, as well as something they were just as grateful for: their first warm meal since the start.
 Meanwhile the Potato Explorers traded cans for a comfy bus ride from Perpignan to Lyon, bringing them about 450km closer to Berlin.
-No doubt they'll want to visit a checkpoint soon to boost their can “currency.”
+No doubt they'll want to visit a checkpoint soon to boost their can 'currency'.

 And finally, if there were a category for Most Heartwarming, Team Rizz(k) would certainly be contenders: they spent the night in the outbuilding of a friendly farmer, bunking right next to fuzzy, peeping baby geese!